The Power Of Positive Thinking

 Having a positive attitude means you have an optimistic outlook.
 An optimistic attitude means you have hope.
 You believe things will work out well and ultimately you will have success.

 Scientists have been studying the health benefits of positive thinking for a long time.
-Research suggests that positive people have better mental health and physical health and even live longer.
+Research suggests that positive optimistic people tend to have better mental health and physical health and even live longer.

 Having a positive outlook can give you a reduced risk of having a heart attack, getting a cold, and being depressed.

 Positive thinking can lower a person’s risk of death from serious illnesses, including cancer, infections, heart disease, stroke, and lung conditions.
 It improves the outcomes of patients with brain tumors and traumatic brain injury and boosts your immune system.

 A positive state of mind even gives you a higher pain tolerance.

-When you have a positive outlook, you are better equipped to take action, cope with stress and hardships, think more creatively, and are better at problem-solving.
+When you have a positive outlook, you are better equipped to take action, cope with stress and hardships, think more creatively, and be better at problem-solving.

 Thinking positively puts you in a better mood and as a result, helps you to form positive relationships with co-workers, family members, friends, and new acquaintances.

 Signs of Positive Thinking